rootstrap/blog/content/django-vs-flask.md

 If development speed and getting to the market quickly is your priority, then Django would probably be the better choice for you, as you get a more complete feature set right out of the box.
 If you need a more custom solution, or your project features are out of the ordinary Flask might be the better choice.
-At the end of the day, you should choose the framework that adjusts more into your project idea and particular situation, taking into consideration their strengths and weaknesses, not only code-wise but also if the coding style is best suited to your organization.
+At the end of the day, you should choose the framework that is more suited to your project idea and particular situation, while also taking into consideration their strengths and weaknesses, not only code-wise but also if the coding style is best suited to your organization.

 Do you have any experience that you want to share with any of these frameworks?